molepigeon/think-2406-lab/2_container_registry/7_content_trust.md

 Signing your images allows you to cryptographically verify the content of that image.
 Image signatures are stored in the cloud alongside your images.
 You can use tools such as Container Image Security Enforcement to check image signatures at deploy time, to ensure that you trust the code that's running in your production environments.
 IBM Cloud Container Registry refers to this feature as Content Trust.

+IBM Cloud Container Registry runs Notary as its trust server.
+Notary is a tool that manages signatures.
+It implements The Update Framework (TUF), a specification for securing application deployment.
+Both Notary and TUF are "Incubating" CNCF projects.

 When Content Trust is enabled, Docker pulls the most recent signed image that matches the image name that you specified, which might not be the most recent image.

 ## Signing your image